browserengineering/book/book/glossary.md

 GPU

-: Graphics Processing Unit, a specialized computing chip optimized for tasks like generating pixel output on computer screens.
+: Graphics processing unit, a specialized computing chip optimized for tasks like generating pixel output on computer screens.

 Process